ksmith94/medplum-documentation/packages/docs/docs/search/special-search-parameters.md

 | none     | The `total` field will not be populated on the response `Bundle`.                     |

 :::note Note
-When searching in Medplum, the function `searchResources` is provided.
-This function unwraps the response bundle of your search results and returns an array of the resources that match your parameters.
+The Medplum SDK provides the `searchResources` helper function.
+This function unwraps the response bundle of you search results and returns an array of the resources that match your parameters.
 Since you will not receive a bundle, the `_total` parameter is not relevant when using this function.
 :::

 <details><summary>Example: Get an estimate of the number of patients in your organization</summary>